-It comes in a classic yellow box or container, you might use it to make pudding, it's great for making oobleck...but did you know that cornstarch actually has some really cool, and handy, uses around the house?
-It's time to get this ingredient out of the kitchen and put it to work, because, let's face it, do you really use more than a few tablespoons of it a year otherwise?
+Cornstarch.
+It comes in a classic yellow box or container, you might use it to make pudding, it's great for making oobleck ... but did you know that cornstarch also has some handy, and really cool uses around the house?
+It's time to get this staple ingredient out of the kitchen and put it to work, because, let's face it, do you really use more than a few tablespoons of it a year otherwise?
+Try our 10 new uses for cornstarch.

-Handy cleaning tip: Apply a mixture of milk and cornstarch to ink and other carpet stains.
-Allow them to dry completely before vacuuming up the mess, and your stain should come right out!
-This trick also works on fabric and leather!
-(But skip the milk -- just use cornstarch and water.)
+Handy carpet cleaning tip: Apply a mixture of milk and cornstarch to ink and other stains on your carpeting.
+Allow to dry completely before vacuuming up the mess, and your stain should come right out!
+This trick also works on fabric and leather (but skip the milk -- just use cornstarch and water).

 2. Dry shampoo -- for you and for Fido